svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

 ![Regression coefficients plots without confidence intervals](fig6.png)

 By the way, one can clearly notice that the only predictor which significantly different from zero (and therefore is important for prediction of *Shoesize*) is *Height*, which is quite reasonable.
-The variable *Beer*, which correlates both with *Height* and *Shoesize* is not important in this model as MLR performs badly with correlated predictors.
+The variable *Beer*, which correlates both with *Height* and *Shoesize*, is not important in this model as MLR performs badly with correlated predictors.

 ## Predictions